mostafa7904/alibaba-challenge/README.md

 - SEO :100
 - Best practices: 100

 This website got a 78 score in performance in lighthouse for mobile.
-The build bundle was under 200kb.
+The build bundle is 206kb | 72kb gziped.
 Because the search functionality is done locally and it also caches the search result, the search is extremely fast.

 This website has been tested in all major browsers and it is confirmed it behaves the same way.